Is German a Hard Language to Learn? Reveling All Myths & Tips

 • Think in German - Start forming simple thoughts in German before speaking out loud.
 Don't translate from the native language, but think in German.

-• Use mnemonics and word associations - Make personal mnemonics, which will make it easier and provide a personalized learning experience for you.
+• Use mnemonics and word associations - Make personal mnemonics, which will make it easier and provide a personalised learning experience for you.

 • Immerse daily - Practice.
 Practice.
 Practice.
 Consistency.
 Consistency.
 Consistency.